 Wells Fargo lost a customer in an outspoken fashion when well-known banking analyst Richard X. Bove said he left the bank because of poor customer service.
 Yet, he says “there is not a better-run bank in the country.”
 Bove went on to say that “service is less important than selling.”
 But I disagree.
 Wells Fargo’s more-sales, less-service approach is sure to come around and bite the bank (and any bank that chooses to follow suit) in the rear.

-After being ignored and unserved by bank personnel, getting hit with unexplained fees and taking a credit-score drop from a botched refinance application, Bove started closing his Wells Fargo accounts and moving his money to Chase, where he found the customer service he was looking for.
+After being ignored and unserved by bank personnel, getting hit with unexplained fees and taking a credit-score drop from a botched refinance application, Bove started closing his Wells Fargo accounts and moving his money to Chase, where he found the bank customer service he was looking for.

 “What my Wells Fargo experience suggests is that a successful bank is one that keeps seeking new customers and selling them more products and not getting bogged down by offering service,” Bove said in a note on the bank.